m-mahdavi/teaching/open-research-topics/automatic_grader_of_jupyter_notebooks.md

 ## References
-[1] Manzoor, H., Naik, A., Shaffer, C. A., North, C., & Edwards, S. H. (2020, February).
+[1] Manzoor, H., Naik, A., Shaffer, C. A., North, C., & Edwards, S. H. (2020).
 Auto-grading jupyter notebooks.
 In Proceedings of the 51st ACM Technical Symposium on Computer Science Education (pp. 1139-1144).